cpacker/MemGPT/CONTRIBUTING.md

 ### 🧩 Install Dependencies

-Installing dependencies with poetry (recommended):
+**Installing dependencies with poetry** (recommended):
 ```shell
 cd MemGPT
 pip install poetry
 poetry install -E dev -E postgres -E local -E legacy
 ```
+If you are managing dependencies with poetry, you will need to run MemGPT commands with `poetry run memgpt run`.

-Installing dependencies with pip:
+**Installing dependencies with pip**:
 ```shell
 cd MemGPT
 # Optional: set up a virtual environment.